 Project Management Toastmasters Clubs

-Tips and Discussions
+Tips & Discussions

-Quote: "Those who tell the stories rule the world” – Native American Proverb
+Quotes: "Those who tell the stories rule the world” – Native American Proverb

 From Toastmaster International's "90 Tips From 90 Years"